 Task Force Port-au-Prince is the team deployed on Operation HAMLET.
-It comprises five staff officers serving in senior appointments at MINUSTAH’s military headquarters.
-The Task Force Commander, usually a Colonel or Captain (Navy), serves as Chief of Staff to the MINUSTAH Force Commander.
+It comprises seven members in total, with five staff officers serving in senior appointments at MINUSTAH’s military headquarters.
+The Task Force Commander serves as Chief of Staff to the MINUSTAH Force Commander.

 The initial rotation of Task Force Port-au-Prince consisted of two staff officers who deployed from Canada on 22 May 2004 to join MINUSTAH Headquarters at its stand-up.
 The task force grew to three in 2005, and to five by 2010.
 For a year after the devastating earthquake of 12 January 2010, Task Force Port-au-Prince was increased to 10 personnel, reverting to five during the summer of 2011.

 In February 2004, a revolt against the government of President Jean-Bertrand Aristide began in Gonaïves on the south shore of Haiti’s northern peninsula.
 Armed opposition quickly spread through the north and, by the end of the month, threatened Port-au-Prince, the capital.
 On 29 February 2004, Mr. Aristide left the country and Boniface Alexandre, president of the Supreme Court of Haiti, was sworn in as an interim President of Haiti.
 Mr. Alexandre immediately made an urgent appeal to the United Nations for help in restoring peace and security.